Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 ```
 conda activate snakemake
 snakemake --use-conda -prn --cores 16  ## This command tests and does a dry-run of the pipeline
-snakemake --use-conda -pr --cores 16   ## This command actually runs the pipeline
+snakemake --use-conda -pr --cores 16   ## This command runs the pipeline
 ```